COMPUTER SCIENCE

 B++ LIBRARY & JIRK++

 How to write a program that can be used under any platform ?
 Except Java, there is no direct solution.
-Unfortunately, Java has just came out.
-It remains slow and does not implement some important notions of the object-oriented approach such as the generic classes.
+Unfortunately, Java had just came out when the project started.
+It remained slow and did not implement some important notions of the object-oriented approach (especially the generic classes).
+Since, Java has evolved and proposes the use of generics, but their efficiency is limited (due to the type erasure mechanism).

 B++ Library is a thread-safe C++/Java library of almost 90000 lines of source code that I am actually developing as part of my research.
 It mainly provides components for operations research and simulation, but is built on an object-oriented base that guarantees some portability and favors the reusability of the designed components.
 This portability was tested under Linux, Unix and Microsoft Windows environments with different compilers.
 Various programs were also developed to test the reusability of the components of the library.